-When you're added to a Salsify account, you will receive an email from email@example.com inviting you to start using the software.
+When you're added to a Salsify account, you will receive an email from email@example.com inviting you to start using the platform.
 If your company actively filters new email addresses to your spam folder, we recommend that you whitelist firstname.lastname@example.org.
 Salsify will also use this email to deliver system notifications and updates.

 Open the email and click Accept Invitation.